mohannad-b/Wrkcodean/project_details/user_flows/flow-16-client-signs-quote.md

 After a successful (or zero-amount) charge, run a DB transaction:
 1. Re-select `quotes`, `projects`, and `automation_versions` **FOR UPDATE**.
 2. **Transactional idempotent shortcut**: If the reloaded quote already has `status='signed'` and the successful setup-fee charge/invoice recorded in step 7 is linked to it, treat the request as applied—return `200 already_applied=true` (no additional writes).
 This covers concurrent signers where one transaction won the race and is the only post-charge scenario where a non-`sent` quote can yield 200 instead of 409.
-3. Revalidate the applicable triad (AAA for `initial_commitment`, BAT for `change_order`) plus concurrency (guard against races with Flow 15 / other ops).
+3. Revalidate the applicable triad (AAA for `initial_commitment`, BAT for `change_order`) plus concurrency (guard against races with Flow 18 or other ops helpers).
 Any mismatch MUST roll back and return the appropriate 409; captured payments are handled via ops follow-up.
 4. `quotes`: set `status='signed'`, `signed_at=now()`, `updated_at=now()`, persist billing metadata (provider/customer IDs, channel).
 5. `projects`:
    - Always ensure `pricing_status='Signed'`.